wqking/eventpp/doc/anyid.md

 template <template <typename> class Digester = std::hash, typename Storage = EmptyStorage> class AnyId;
 ```
 `Digester`: a template class that has one template parameter.
 It has a function call operator that receives one value and returns the digest of the value.
 The returned digest must be hashable, i.e, it must be able to be passed to `std::hash`.
 One of such `Digester` is `std::hash`.
 The parameter default value is `std::hash`.
+A event ID that's converted to `AnyId` must be able to pass to `Digester` function call operator.
+For exmaple, if `Digester` is `std::hash`, the event ID must be hashable, aka, it must be able to be passed to `std::hash`, so `int` and `std::string` works, but `const char *` not.
 `Storage`: a class that can be constructed with any types of values which are going to be used in `AnyId`.
 One of such `Storage` is `std::any` (in C++17).
 The parameter default value is an empty storage class that can be constructed with any types and it doesn't hold the value.

 `Digester` is used to convert any types to a specified type and `AnyId` stores the digest instead of the value itself.